-Table 1: Configurations Mapping fo r build-firmware-multiapp Build Type
+Table 1: Configurations Mapping for build-firmware-multiapp Build Type

-Configuration Mapping Dependency Kind Usage provided->provided Foundation Library (Expected to be provided by the platform. (e.g. ej.api.
-JAR) module) default->default Add-On Library (JAR Embedded in the firmware only, not in the Virtual De- ) vice vdruntime->default Add-On Library (JAR Embedded in the Virtual Device only, not in the ) firmware 10.7.
-Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default platform->platformDev Platform (JPF) Platform dependency used to build the firmware and the Virtual Device.
-There are other ways to select the platform (see Platform Selection) kernelapi->default Runtime Environ- See Runtime Environment ment (JAR) systemapp->application Application (WPK) Linked into both the firmware and the Virtual Device as System Application.
+Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) Add-On Library (JAR Embedded in the firmware only, not in the Virtual De default->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware 1.6.
+11.6.
+1. Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default nlatform->nlatformDov Platform (JPF) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
+There are other ways to select the platform (see Platform Selection) 1 Runtime Environ- See Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
 There are other ways to select Sys- tem Applications (see Add System Applications) Application (WPK) Linked into the firmware only as System Application. systemapp-fw->application